About Tamar Peretz

-Andy Agent Lab is a technical site by Tamar Peretz focused on AI agent security, evidence-gated AI work, prompt engineering operating patterns, and reviewable AI system behavior.
+Tamar Peretz is the author and maintainer of Andy’s AI Playbook, a technical site focused on AI agent security, evidence-gated AI work, prompt engineering operating patterns, and reviewable AI system behavior.

 What this site covers